macaroni-os/macaroni-site/site/content/docs/_index.md

 Normally, this repository is installed by default in all Terragon installation.

+#### Macaroni Security

+The **macaroni-security** repository is the repository of the **Pheonix** release where we releases security updates and fast rollings packages (browsers, etc.).

+It permits to release on stable branch new updates when the build cycle process of the `macaroni-phoenix` repository is yet in progress.

+Normally, this repository is installed by default in all Phoenix installation.

 # Macaroni Tags

 In Macaroni the **tag** means that a specific release is been promoted for